makkus/freckles/README.rst

 *freckles* is configuration management for your development environment (physical box, virtual machine, container), with a slight twist.
 Instead of describing your infrastructure, you describe the requirements of your software or data. *freckles* tries to figure out how to map that onto whatever you are working on.

-As its a tad hard to explain --in sufficient detail and without loosing your interest -- what *freckles* is and when it might be a good idea to use it, here are some links:

 - Documentation: https://freckles.readthedocs.io
 - Github: https://github.com/makkus/freckles
 - pypi: https://pypi.python.org/pypi/freckles